 Saturday March 16, 2019: transfer to JNB Airport, arrival late afternoon

 The total costs will be ZAR 29,964, with a deposit of ZAR 5,500 at booking.
-Depending on the exchange rate this might differ; end of May 2018 this comes to EUR 2025 or USD 2390.
+Depending on the exchange rate this might differ; September 2018 this comes to EUR 1665 or USD 1930.
 We need the deposits to be able to confirm both camps in an early stage (deadline 10th of March this year), so we can be sure to have them both exclusively to ourselves!
 The rest of the amount has to be paid by the end of January 2019 only!

 * transfer to and from OR Tambo International Airport in Johannesburg with a private vehicle